archlinux/pyalpm/doc/pyalpm/Package.rst

 .. py:class:: Package

+   .. py:attribute:: name (str)

+      The name of the package

    .. py:attribute:: builddate (Long long)

       The date on which this package was built

    .. py:attribute:: installdate (Long Long)